 Bicol has been one of the best tourist spots in the Philippines.
 It is known for its volcano, Mt.
 Mayon, famous for its perfect cone and one of the most beautiful in the world though it is also an active volcano.One of the most popular dishes of Bicolano is the Bicol Express recipe because they often use scalding-hot peppers as the main ingredients.
-This Recipe is a spicy food made of Pork, chilies, coconut milk, shrimp paste, onion, and garlic.
+This Recipe is a spicy food made with Pork, chilies, coconut milk, shrimp paste, onion, and garlic.
 It is easy and quick to make.
 Bicolano’s love to eat and cook, they often use coconut milk for their dishes, a famous product in the region.

 - ½ lb. pork belly, diced